 Speed: Adjust maximum servo speed.
 Zero is disabled (fastest), Range is between 1 (slowest) and 250 (fastest).
-Servo speed is defined as number of degrees per 100msec (assuming a min/max throw of 120degrees).

-Example: A value of 60 will give a speed of 60degrees per 100msec which is equivalent to center-to max in 100msec.
+Servo speed is de Example: A value of 60 will give a speed of 60degrees per 100msec which is equivalent to center-to max in 100msec.
 Most servos are rated at ~60degrees/0.1sec, so a speed > 60 will have no affect on most servos.
 A value of 30 should be approx twice as slow as a typical servo.

-8.2.3 Virtual channel configuration
+10.2.3 Virtual channel configuration

 If you press ENT on a virtual channel a keyboard screen is shown where you may edit the default name.
-You can touch each character, or use L/R/UP/DN buttons followed by 'ENT' to select.
+You can use L/R/UP/DN buttons followed by 'ENT' to select.
+Or just touch each character.

-8.2.4 Simple Template
+10.2.4 Simple Mix Type

-The Simple template is the simplest manner of defining a channel.
+The Simple mix type is the simplest manner of defining a channel.
 It allows defining a primary-input (stick, switch, or other channel), and applying a curve or function to that input.
 The result can also be scaled or have an alternate zero-offset.
 You cannot use a toggle or switch to activate or deactivate this setup.